xmartlabs/mPOS-SDK-iOS/README.md

  ```

 ##### Start payment
 Initialize the actual payment request.
-For security purposes we must provide the user's current location.
+For security purposes you must provide the user's current location in the PaymentReuest.

  ```c
  //Here we are using an arbitrary location.
 In your app you must provide the user's current location